wpgp/get_wp_global/README.md

 ## Citation

-If you use pypopRF in your research, please cite:
+If you use get_wp_global in your research, please cite:

 ```bibtex
 @software{get_wp_global,